LSTM-MAS: A Long Short-Term Memory Inspired Multi-Agent System for Long-Context Understanding: Experiment

 \paragraph{Eval metrics} The question-answering (Q\&A) dataset is evaluated using the F1-score, while the summarization and SAMSum datasets are evaluated using Rouge-L scores.

-\paragraph{Baselines} We primarily used two baseline models for comparison.
+\paragraph{Baselines} We primarily used three baseline frameworks for comparison.
 The first baseline is the vanilla model, which is the original base model that directly consumes tokens until its contextual window is fully utilized.
-The second baseline is CoA, which is currently the SOTA model for multi-agent processing of long contexts and significantly improves evaluation metrics compared to RAG.
+The second baseline is LONGAGENT, which achieves the final result through segmenting and multiple rounds of summarization.
+The third baseline is CoA, which is currently the SOTA framework for multi-agent processing of long contexts and significantly improves evaluation metrics compared to RAG.
 During evaluation, we ensure that the text block division length for LSTM-MAS and CoA remains consistent.
 If a dataset does not present input issues, LSTM-MAS will automatically perform the summarization task.

 \paragraph{Models}